CraigKelly/dmk/README.md

 This is *not* mean to replace a real automated build tool for a software project.
 As a general rule:

-* If you're build Go software, use the Go tools (and optionally make)
+* If you're building Go software, use the Go tools (and optionally make)
 * If you're building Java/Scala use `sbt`, `gradle`, `mvn`, `ant`, etc
 * If you're building .NET, erm, I'm not sure
 * There are great tools like `scons` that understand how to build lots of artifacts (including LaTeX docs)